Five preconditions for good differentiation

 Instruction (1) and processing (2) the subject matter

-• Divide the class in 2 groups.
+- Divide the class into 2 groups.
 Every group reads another assignment.
 Every student of group A explains his assignment to a student of group B, and vice versa.

-• Activating Direct Instruction: give a very structured instruction to your students.
+- Activating Direct Instruction: give very structured instruction to your students.
 Test if they have understood (by a Google Form, a short quiz or test or a self-evaluation).
 Divide them into 3 groups:

 Evaluation (3)

-• Student centered evaluation: students can suggest how they want to be evaluated.
-For the learning goal “speaking in public”, they can choose about what they speak and when they organize their conference.
+- Student-centered evaluation: students can suggest how they want to be evaluated.
+For the learning goal of “speaking in public”, they can choose about what they speak and when they organize their conference.

-• Self-assessment: let students scores themselves.
+- Self-assessment: let students score themselves.
 Do their scores correspond with the teacher’s score?

-• Peer evaluation: let students give feedback on to classmates.
+- Peer evaluation: let students give feedback to classmates.
 Reflect with them on what can be good evaluation criteria.

 5 - Dare to think ‘out of the box’